 This 11-day itinerary for the Tour du Mont Blanc gets around all of the locations that are typically booked out…without needing to do any camping!

 The Hiking Club has always championed self-guided hikers who want to stay in control of their itinerary and costs by planning and booking their own trips.
-We have over 5 years of experience creating itineraries for the Tour du Mont Blanc that are available to book at any time of the year.
-Our new trip planning app is the 3rd generation of our self-planning product that gives hikers the power to easily create an achievable, inspiring, and available-to-book itinerary in one session.
+We have over 7 years of experience creating itineraries for the Tour du Mont Blanc that are available to book at any time of the year.
+Our trip planning app is the 3rd generation of our self-planning product that gives hikers the power to easily create an achievable, inspiring, and available-to-book itinerary in one session.

 If you want some assistance in designing an itinerary that is ready for you to book based on your specific dates and requirements, we can do this via our Expert Access package.